ncbi/robotframework-pageobjects/README.md

 ### How Components Work

 Components encapsulate discrete parts of a page and make them reusable across multiple page objects and page object packages.
 Components also help to keep base page classes uncluttered with functionality not necessarily needed by every derived class.

-For example, the NCBI Global Header would make a good component because it's on many NCBI pages, but not all.
+For example, a site's Global Header would make a good component because it may be on many of a site's pages, but not all.
 It has its own particular DOM structure and functionality, independent from the page it's on.
-We could code the global header functionality in the base  NCBIPage object.
-That would give every page object access to its properties and methods, but that would also bloat the NCBIPage class with code that might not be needed.
+We could code the global header functionality in the site's base page object.
+That would give every page object access to its properties and methods, but that would also bloat every page object class with code that might not be needed.

-Instead, we could write a GlobalHeaderComponent.
-The GlobalHeaderComponent is a class encapsulating  everything the NCBI Global Header has and can do.
+Instead, we could write a `GlobalHeaderComponent`.
+The `GlobalHeaderComponent` is a class encapsulating  everything the  Global Header has and can do.

 Let's take a look at how this all works.

-    Here's the GlobalHeaderComponent class in global_header_component.py:

     from robotpageobjects import Component

     class GlobalHeaderComponent(Component):
-        """ Encapsulates the common, NCBI
+        """ Encapsulates the common,
         GlobalHeader found on most NCBI pages.
         """